philgentric/klik/python_for_image_ML/Readme.md

 pip install -r requirements.txt

+# Usage

+You need to go to the advanced preference menu of klik to enable the capabilities

+method1: ask klik to provide the command line (preferences menu, enabled in the advanced preferences)

+method2: "manually" start the python servers like this:

-2.AFTER a reboot: activate the virtual environment source ~/venv-metal/bin/activate
+AFTER a reboot: activate the virtual environment source ~/venv-metal/bin/activate

-3.Image embeddings python service. to start the embeddings servers, use the launch command:
+Image embeddings python service : to start the embeddings servers, use the launch command:

 ./launch_MobileNet_servers

-to kill the embeddings servers:
+(to kill the embeddings servers:
-./kill_embeddings_servers

-4. face recognition servers
+./kill_embeddings_servers)

-to start the face detection and face embeddings servers: open a shell/terminal, cd to this folder, type: source ~/venv-metal/bin/activate
+Face recognition servers : to start the face detection and face embeddings servers: open a shell/terminal, cd to this folder, type:

+source ~/venv-metal/bin/activate
 ./launch_face_servers

-this will start several servers for respectively face detection (multiple flavors) based on Haars-Cascade and face embeddings (InceptionResNetV1 vggface2)
+this will start several servers for respectively face detection (multiple flavors) and face embeddings

 to kill the face recognition servers:
 ./kill_face_servers